 - e.
 Application Requirements.
-The following materials shall be submitted with all applications for proposed buildings taller than 55 feet. - i.
+The following materials shall be submitted for with all applications with for proposed buildings taller than 55 feet. - i.
 Visual Analysis.
 A detailed visual analysis of the proposed buildings to determine the visual impact of the development shall be submitted.
-The visual impact analysis must consider the views from key locations within the City and the views from Pacific Avenue and from the east-west streets. - ii.
-Program Statement.
-A Program Statement shall be submitted indicating details of public amenities to be included in the project.
-The Program Statement shall specify the participation either through funding and/or land contribution, construction, and/or maintenance of the Maple Street paseo or lane.
-The Program Statement shall include the private funding mechanism for on-going management and maintenance of the exterior common areas, including public and private spaces along the Maple Street paseo or lane between Pacific Avenue and Front Street.
-The Program Statement shall specify the method of participation in the City's affordable housing program, if applicable The Program Statement items will be the basis of conditions of project approval.
+The visual impact analysis must consider the views from key locations within the City and, the views from Pacific Avenue and from the east-west streets, including views from Cedar Street, Pacific Avenue, and the Town Clock plaza as appropriate to upper Pacific Avenue proposals. - ii.
+Development Agreement.Program Statement.
+A draft Development Agreement with the City of Santa CruzProgram Statement shall be submitted indicating details of public amenities to be included in the project.
+The Program Statementagreement shall specify the participation either through funding and/or land contribution, construction, and/or maintenance of the Maple Street pPaseo or lLane.
+The agreement Program Statement shall include the private funding mechanism for ongoing management and maintenance of the exterior common areas, including public and private spaces along the Maple Street pPaseo or Lane between Pacific Avenue and Front Street.
+The Program Statement shall specify the method of participation in the City's affordable housing program, if applicable.
+The Program Statement items will be the basis of conditions of project approval.